Anubhav06022001/robot-imitation-learning-framework/README.md

 🧠 Why Brachiation?

-Brachiation is underactuated and contact-rich, requiring precise swing dynamics and timing.
+Brachiation is:

+underactuated

+highly dynamic

+contact-rich

+requires precise swing timing

-This makes it an excellent benchmark for studying robotic locomotion control through imitation learning.
+These properties make it an ideal benchmark for adversarial imitation learning and learned control in challenging robotic locomotion tasks.

-Our goal is to provide a reproducible and extendable platform for IL research on such complex motion tasks.
+Our goal is to build a reproducible and extendable research platform for state-of-the-art IL in robotics.

 👤 Author

 Anubhav Tripathi

-Feel free to contribute, open issues, or share results! 🚀
+🙌 Contributions

+Open for issues, pull requests, and extensions!
+If you build an IL method on this framework, please share! 🚀

 ---